JustusAvramenko/delenda_est/README.md

 CIVILIZATION BONUSES AND CHANGES
 =========================
 The specific bonuses and changes for each civ.
-Changes or additions will have an asterisk (*).
+Changes from vanilla 0 A.D. or additions will have an asterisk (*).

 Athenians
 =======================
+Team Bonuses:
+- "Delian League": Reduces Build Time for allied Warships by -20%.* This is bugged for some reason.
+Civ Bonuses:
-+10% Metal gathering for each passing phase.
+- "Silver Mines of Laureion": +10% Metal gathering for each passing phase.
+- "Hellenization": Building a Theatron special building increases territory effect for all buildings +20%.
+Special Buildings:
+- Gymnaseion: Train Epilektoi champion infantry.
+Research extra City Phase military upgrades.
+- Prytaneion: Train Heroes.
+Research Iphicratean Reforms, Periclean Strategem, and Athenian Long Walls.
+- Theatron: Build one to unleash the "Hellenization" bonus.
+Notable Technologies:
+- "Iphicratean Reform": Unlocks training Athenian Marines and Cretan Archers from the Trireme.
+- "Periclean Strategem": Walls and Warships +10% Health, Soldiers -5% Health.*
+- "Athenian Long Walls": Build Stone Walls in neutral territory.
+- "Phidean Workshop": Temples and Wonder -25% Build Time, but +10% Stone Cost.*
+- "Zea Ship Sheds": Warships build +25% faster.*
+- "Arsenal of Philon": Warships regenerate Health.*

 Britons
 =============

 Carthaginians
 =============